-Ansys develops, markets, and supports engineering simulation software used to predict how product designs will behave in real-world environments.
-As the global leader in engineering simulation, they continually advance simulation solutions by developing or acquiring the very best technologies, integrating them into a unified simulation platform capable of complex,

-Multiphysics solutions and providing system services, including high-performance computing (HPC) and cloud solutions, to manage simulation processes and data.
+Ansys develops, markets and supports engineering simulation software used to predict how product designs will behave in real-world environments.
+They continuously advance simulation solutions by developing the best technologies, integrating them into a unified simulation platform capable of complex operations, multiphysics solutions and providing system services, including high performance computing (HPC) and cloud solutions, to manage simulation processes and data.

-Ansys Mechanical is an integrated platform that uses finite element analysis (FEA) for structural analysis.
+Ansys Mechanical [62] is an integrated platform that uses finite element analysis (FEA) for structural analysis.
 Mechanical is recognized for its complete range of analysis tools from preparing geometry for analysis to connecting additional physics for even greater fidelity.
 Its intuitive and customizable user interface enables engineers of all levels to get answers fast and with confidence.
 AMD and Ansys have an ongoing collaboration to deliver exceptional performance for customers.